-Aeeris Limited is one of the World's leading aggregators of geospatial data and provides unique location based Safety, Operations Management, Severe Weather and All Hazards data and content services.
+Aeeris Ltd is one of the World's leading aggregators of geospatial data and provides unique location- based Safety, Operations Management, Severe Weather and All Hazards data and content services.

-The Group's Early Warning Network (EWN) platform and proprietary GNIS technology system enable Aeeris to provide a range of critical services - Live data on natural and man-made hazards affecting our clients, various applications to protect workers and assets, aerial and ground based imaging of facilities and infrastructure, and digital tracking, mapping and monitoring of assets and personnel.
+The Group's Early Warning Network (EWN) platform and proprietary Spatial Analysis Risk Platform (SARP) technology system enables Aeeris to provide a range of critical services - live data, content, alerts and notifications on natural and man-made hazards affecting its clients, and digital tracking, mapping and monitoring of assets and personnel.